jakemco/jakemco.github.io/_includes/resume/education.md

 ### Education
 {: #education}

-#### M.S.
+#### B.S. / M.S.
 Computer Science - *University of California, San Diego*

-**Class of 2016** - *Security, Operating Systems, Networks*
+**Class of 2015/2016** - *Security, Graphics, Operating Systems, Networks, Compilers*

-I am currently enrolled in the five year BS/MS program, and will graduate in 2016 with both degrees.
+I am currently enrolled in the five-year BS/MS program, and plan to finish my graduate study in Winter 2016.
+I completed my undergraduate study as a Computer Science major in Winter 2015.

-#### B.S.
-Computer Science - *University of California, San Diego*

-**Class of 2015** - *Data Structures, Algorithms, Operating Systems, Graphics, Networks, Compilers*

-I graduated as a Computer Science major in Warren College in Winter 2015.
 I was a recipient of the Jacobs Engineering Scholarship, which is a full scholarship (tuition, housing, food, books, etc.) awarded to only eleven students in my class.